Faculty and Staff Biography

 Hermina G.B.
 Anghelescu

 Hermina G.B.
-Anghelescu is an Associate Professor in the School of Library and Information Science.
+Anghelescu is a Professor in the School of Library and Information Science.
 She holds a MLIS and a PhD from the University of Texas at Austin and a degree in foreign languages and literatures from the University of Bucharest.
 Prior to coming to the United States, Anghelescu worked as a librarian at the National Library of Romania.

 She is the past Chair of IFLA's Library History Section (LHS) as well as a member of the American Library Association (ALA), Library History Round Table (LHRT) and International Relations Round Table (IRRT).
 Anghelescu has served as an expert and a consultant on Eastern European libraries to various national and international organizations and agencies such as the US Department of State, the Bill and Melinda Gates Foundation (BMGF), and the International and Research & Exchanges Board (IREX).
 She was involved with the implementation of the Global Libraries project in Romania, a $1.4 million USD pilot project in Romania sponsored by the Bill and Melinda Gates Foundation, followed by a $26.9 million USD five-year rollover project at the national scale.
 The Presidency of Romania awarded her with the Cultural Merit Order for the rank of Knight for her outstanding contributions to the advancement of the Romanian civilization, culture and history abroad.
 In addition, she was instrumental in securing a 12 million USD grant from BMGF to modernize the public library system in the Republic of Moldova.
 The Moldovan Government awarded her with one of the highest distinctions in the country.

 - University of Texas at Austin, Ph.D., Library and Information Science, 2000

 - University of Texas at Austin, Endorsement of Specialization in Preservation Administration of Library and Archival Materials, 1996